 Layer Strategy

 The Layer strategy allows you to compose multiple red team strategies sequentially, creating sophisticated attack chains by feeding the output of one strategy into the next.
-This enables complex transformations like translating text into multiple languages then encoding it, or combining multiple obfuscation techniques for maximum evasion potential.
+This enables complex transformations like applying multiple encoding layers or combining obfuscation techniques for maximum evasion potential.

 Quick Start